Are Table Scraps OK?

 It seems boring to us, but dogs get used to eating the same food every day -- and so do their stomachs.
 Switching foods too fast can cause a problem.
 To change your dog's diet, blend the new food with the old over about 4 days, gradually giving him more of the new.
 But don't switch too often.
 It can turn your dog into a picky eater or cause weight problems.

 Is There Any Help for Gas?

-If your dog often lets go with some silent-but-deadlies, diet changes may help.
+If your dog often lets silent-but-deadlies go, diet changes may help.
 Ask your vet for a food that is easy on his tummy.
 Skip the table scraps.
 Some things like cheese can make gas worse.
 Finally, if your dog gulps down his food, try splitting it into several small meals a day.
 Gulping food can make him gassy -- causing him to toot or burp.

 Dry Food or Wet?